xcdl/xcdl.github.io-source/pages/guide/concepts.md

 author: Liviu Ionescu
 ---

+## Why XCDL? (for the impacient)

+### The very short answer

+Well, if children can build complex toys from LEGO bricks, why couldn't we build software from components in a similar way?

+### Rationals

+XCDL was designed beacause:

+* for better performance (size, optimisation, etc) libraries are not the solution, and compile time configuration is preferred;

+* it is crazy that although the software author knows very well:

+  * where the source folders are,
+  * where the include folders are,
+  * which the custom compile options are,

+  most of the time users still need to enter these setting manually in their development tools, each time they create a new project that uses that piece of software.

+### Proposal

+Why not pack together the actual source code with some simple and portable metadata, to automate the project creation, ease further updates and generally help automate project management?

+### Compliance levels

+There may be multiple compliance levels, from simple to complex, each adding more metadata for supporting more functionality:

+1. add metadata to tell what other packages are required, which are the source folders, the include folders, and the custom compile options;
+1. add metadata to group source files in related components, structured in a virtual hierarchy, with dependencies and conditions when these components are active/enabled;
+1. add metadata to define configuration options, also to be shown as nodes in the virtual hierarchy, with dependencies and formulas to compute option values with knowledge about the entire build environment
+1. add metadata and templates to dynamically generate source files with content adapted to various configuration selections adn options.
+1. possibly more!

-## Why XCDL?
+## Why XCDL? (the long version)

 As the complexity of embedded system grows, it is more and more difficult to manage the complexity of putting together multiple components with lots of dependencies and configuration options.

-To address this problem, XCDL defines and implements a component framework, as a collection of tools specifically designed to support **multi-variant cross-building embedded system images** based on reusable components.
+To address this problem, XCDL defines and implements a component framework, as a set of metadata and a collection of tools specifically designed to support **multi-variant cross-building embedded system images** based on reusable components.
 This component framework is extensible, allowing additional components to be added to the build system at any time.

+Although designed to meed the requirements of building embedded applications, XCDL should be generic enough to be used to build regular applications/libraries too.

 ### Multi-variant

 In the XCDL context, _multi-variant_ covers the following:

-* multiple processor architectures (like ARM Cortex-M), with multiple sub-architectures (like M3, M4, M0), multiple manufacturer families (like STM32F1, STM32F4), multiple sub-families (like STM32F10x Connectivity Line) and multiple devices (like ST STM32F107VG)
+* multiple processor architectures (like ARM Cortex-M), with multiple sub-architectures (like M3, M4, M0), multiple manufacturer families (like STM32F1, STM32F4), multiple sub-families (like STM32F10x Connectivity Line) and multiple devices (like ST STM32F107VG);
 * as an extension to architectures, synthetic architectures, like POSIX, can also be considered targets, mainly used to run test cases;
-* multiple hardware platforms (boards, board revisions)
+* multiple hardware platforms (boards, board revisions);
-* multiple synthetic run platforms (like OS X, GNU/Linux)
+* multiple synthetic run POSIX platforms (like OS X, GNU/Linux, MSYS2 under Windows);
 * multiple toolchains (like GCC, LLVM clang)
 * multiple build platforms (like OS X, GNU/Linux, Windows)